textileio/community/docs/threads/index.md

 #### Data organization

 The first three concepts a developer will encounter with ThreadDB are [Databases](#databases), [Collections](#collections), and [Instances](#instances).
-The organization is simple.
 Instances are the individual records you create, update, or delete.
 Instances are stored in a Collection.
 Collections have one or many Schemas and can only store Instances that match one of those Schemas.
 Databases can store many Collections.
 Collections are similar to Tables in other databases.
 A Thread-based Database is tied to a single Thread (with associated Thread ID).

 #### Creating a new database